-There exists the popular belief that making sure human habitats are made or kept beautiful, useful and/or inspiring is purely a municipal and state affair.
-Certainly, public money and management is crucial for pursuing the goal of improving quality of life for all citizens, and much good has come from it.
-However, despite all the good intentions, tedious bureaucracy, mismanagement and plain lack of imagination can create unattractive gentrified wastelands — and that’s without even taking all-too-common malign neglect into account.
+Some people believe that making and keeping human habitats beautiful, useful, and/or inspiring is a municipal affair.
+Certainly, public money and management are crucial for improving the quality of life for all citizens.
+However, tedious bureaucracy, mismanagement, and a plain lack of imagination can create unattractive gentrified wastelands.

-Here’s where urban interventions come in.
-Fueled by the people’s love for their communities and a desire to create beauty out of the seemingly mundane, these grassroots projects have managed to use untapped wells of communal spirit and convert ugly or abandoned streets and neighborhoods into an outlet for the creative juice of life to spring out.
+Here’s where urban interventions come in, fueled by the people’s love for their communities and a desire to create beauty.
+These grassroots projects managed to convert mundane places into an outlet for the creative juice of life to spring out.

-We have gathered together some spots from our network’s cities in Europe that are perfect examples of urban interventions carried out by artists, citizens and citizen groups.
+We have gathered some examples of urban interventions carried out by artists and citizens from our network of cities in Europe.
 The best part?
-None of our selections need be restrained by the limits of their respective cities – in fact, we hope they will be used and re-used as successful templates, helping to inspire eager and creative citizens around the world.
+None of our selections need to be restrained by the limits of their respective cities!
+In fact, we hope they will become successful templates, and inspire eager and creative citizens around the world.

 500+ Berlin trees have grown faces

 Spotter Josephine is a Steglitz-Zehlendorf local, a neighborhood with about 62.000 trees; it’s a number that has been on the decline as of late, leaving many stumps behind.
-Harald Kortmann, another Steglitz-Zehlendorf resident, got fed up by the trees not being replaced and started decorating the remains the stumps left behind with eyes, glasses, noses and mouths, inspiring other artists to follow his lead and sparking interest in this topic of local politics.
+Harald Kortmann, another Steglitz-Zehlendorf resident, got fed up by the trees not being replaced and so started decorating the stumps.
+Now they have eyes, glasses, noses, and mouths, inspiring other artists to follow his lead and sparking interest in this topic of local politics.

 There are now more than 500 tree stumps with faces in the area!